beforethesurge/beforethesurge.com/_posts/2024-09-17-network-troubleshooting.md

     - Ensure there are no physical obstructions or electronic devices causing interference with the Wi-Fi signal.
     - Next step may be a bit more advanced as this is more dealing with 2.4 GHz and 5 GHz frequencies (feel free to skip)
         - Try changing the Wi-Fi channel on the device (Most networks will have a clear distinction for which channel they belong to).
-        - Example: Secure (5 GHz), Guest (2.4 GHz) | On the SSID could be a clear 2.4 GHz or a "-5" after the name fpr 5 GHz
+        - Example: Secure (5 GHz), Guest (2.4 GHz); On the SSID could be a clear 2.4 GHz or a "-5" after the name for 5 GHz
         - Note, this may sometimes not be the case, but is common

 9.  **Contact ISP**